Michael Brune

-Michael Brune (born 24 August 1971) became the youngest executive director of the Sierra Club at 38, an American environmental organization founded by preservationist John Muir, UC professor of botany Willis Linn Jepson, and attorney Warren Olney in 1892.
-He was hired by the 15 member board of directors to his position in January 2010, after Carl Pope was fired.
+Michael Brune (born 24 August 1971) became the youngest executive director of the Sierra Club at age 38.
+The board of directors hired him in January 2010, after Carl Pope stepped down.

+Michael Brune graduated from West Chester University in 1993 with B.S. degrees in both Economics and Finance.

 Prior to the Sierra Club, Brune was the executive director of the Rainforest Action Network for seven years.
 He also worked as an organizer for Greenpeace.

 In 1999, while working at the Rainforest Action Network, Brune ran a successful campaign to get Home Depot stores to stop purchasing and selling wood from old-growth forests.
 Time magazine listed this as its top environmental story of that year.